gderouineau/server-Installation/README.md

  $ apt-get -qqy install unzip

 unzip the package :
- $ unzip serverInstall.zip
+ $ unzip server-Installation.zip

 go into the directory :
  $ cd serverInstall

 change the right of the package :
- $ sudo chmod -R 770 ../serverInstall
+ $ sudo chmod -R 770 ../server-Installation

 run the programm :
  $ sudo ./ServerInstall